Agusioma/engineering-education/articles/kubernetes-clusters-intro/index.md

 ### Getting started with Kubernetes Clusters

-A **Kubernetes Cluster**  manages containers that consist of nodes that work together to perform a certain operation.
-After successfully building an application container, we usually get the motivation to deploy it into a reliable and scalable distributed system.
-Several cloud-based service providers make it easy to create Kubernetes clusters using few command-based instructions.
-This option is highly recommended if one is getting started with Kubernetes because it's better to quickly get started with
-Kubernetes, learn about it and then learn how to install it in our physical machines.
-As much as using cloud-based solutions requires us to pay and have an active network connection to the cloud,  the **minikube** tool only creates a *single-node cluster*, which doesn’t demonstrate all aspects of a complete Kubernetes cluster.
+A **Kubernetes Cluster**  manages containers consisting of many nodes working together.
+Several cloud-based service providers make it easy for us to create Kubernetes clusters.
+The local tool ( **minikube**) creates a *single-node cluster* which does not have all features of a complete Kubernetes cluster.
+This makes  the use of public cloud providers a preferred method for running the clusters.

 #### Installing in Public Cloud Providers